 The demand for PAs is so high that three-quarters of graduates receive multiple job offers at graduation.
-While not as high as the demand for PAs, the overall need for physicians and surgeons is anticipated to grow by 4 percent in the next 10 years.
-Certain specialties like psychiatry are projected to expand by 12 percent.
+While not as high as the demand for PAs, the overall need for physicians and surgeons is anticipated to grow by 3% in the same period (slower than the average of all occupations).

-While physicians don’t have the same mid-career flexibility PAs do, their education and postgraduate residency specialization mean that they can work independently and run their businesses.
+While physicians don’t have the same mid-career flexibility PAs do, their education and residency mean they can work independently.

-Salaries for PA vs Dr. professions depend on several factors, including their specialization, the location of their practice, and whether they work in a private practice, hospital, or clinic.
-The BLS reports that PAs earn an average annual salary of $108,610.
+PA vs MD salaries depend on several factors, including their specialization, the location of their practice, and whether they work in a private practice, hospital, or clinic.
+The BLS reports that PAs earn an average annual salary of $121,530.

 On the other hand, MDs generally earn higher wages than PAs.
 The BLS has stated that the median salary of MDs was more significant than or equal to $208,000.
-According to the BLS, most MDs are family and general doctors who earn an average wage of $211,780.
+PA vs MD salaries can vary, but MDs typically make much more than their PA colleagues.

-Hanifin says the main factors that influence a student’s decision to attend PA school are the ability to begin a career more quickly combined with the length of PA programs and the smaller debt burden.
+Hanifin says the main factors influencing a student’s decision to attend PA school are the ability to begin a career more quickly, combined with the length of PA programs and the smaller debt burden.

-Echoing this sentiment, Dr. Will Kirby, a dermatologist and the chief medical officer for the LaserAway aesthetic dermatology group, argues that this mid-career flexibility is an advantage of being a PA instead of a MD.
+Echoing this sentiment, Dr. Will Kirby, a dermatologist, and the chief medical officer for the LaserAway aesthetic dermatology group, argues this mid-career flexibility is an advantage of being a PA.
 If your work-life balance needs a change, Kirby states:

 On the other hand, becoming an MD has its advantages.
-If money is a motivating factor, MDs generally receive higher annual wages than PAs, primarily if you pursue a lucrative specialty like plastic surgery.
+If money is a motivating factor, MDs generally receive higher wages than PAs, primarily if they pursue a specialty like plastic surgery.

 For Dr. Strong, her love and enjoyment of the science of medicine led her to “the more in-depth training of medical school and residency.”
-Additionally, the varied, dynamic, and autonomous nature of a career as an MD is a handsome prospect.
-Unlike PAs, who are not independent practitioners, MDs can work independently.
-They can run their own practices, and receive a higher degree of financial compensation while doing it.
+The varied, dynamic, and autonomous nature of a career as an MD is a handsome prospect; MDs can work independently.
+They can run their own practices and receive higher financial compensation while doing it.

 Dr. Sylvie Stacy, a Bessemer-based Preventive Medicine Physician, also says that MDs have a more comprehensive range of work options.
 “Especially in medical or healthcare-related, non-clinical jobs, such as working for a pharmaceutical company or health insurance company” and organizations looking for medical leadership, she continues, MDs are highly sought after.

-Ultimately, for those who are deciding between PA vs MD, Sobel suggests, “should consider shadowing both types of healthcare providers” and speak with those who are in each profession.
-The combination of asking professional real-time questions and having hands-on experiences with both careers will uncover how “the pros and cons of each profession will resonate differently with every individual.”
+For those deciding between PA vs MD, Sobel suggests “considering shadowing both types of healthcare providers” and speaking with those in each profession.
+Asking real-time questions and having hands-on experiences with both careers uncovers how “the pros and cons of each profession will resonate differently with every individual.”

-Still have questions about which career path is right for you?
-Check out our most frequently asked questions, answered.
+Still have questions about the differences between PAs and MDs?
+Check out our most frequently asked questions!

-In short, no. Currently, there are no PA programs that require you to take the MCAT specifically.
-However, most PA schools do ask you to take the GRE instead.
+This is one difference between PAs and MDs; no PA programs require you to take the MCAT.
+However, most PA schools require the GRE instead.

-“Can a PA become an MD?”
-The answer is yes, although the road to becoming a licensed MD is a long one.
-However, it is not impossible.
-You’ll need to attend and fund your way through four years of medical school, a postgraduate residency training program, and a fellowship and then sit the USMLE to become licensed.
+The answer to whether a PA can become an MD is yes, although the road is a long one.
+However, it’s possible.
+You’ll need to attend four years of medical school, a residency program, and then sit the USMLE to become licensed.

 If you’re wondering if you should become a PA or MD, work/life balance is a main influencer.
-Though both occupations work on-call, PAs have many roles and responsibilities, but often have a more structured 9 to 5 schedule than MDs.
-High stress and burnout are experienced in both, though data shows that a higher percentage of MDs suffer from burnout than PAs.
-Ultimately, both occupations are extremely physically and emotionally demanding.
+Though both occupations work on-call, PAs have many roles and responsibilities but often have a more structured schedule.

-Most PA schools require you to have 2,000 hours of hands-on healthcare experience under your belt.
-Many prospective PA students are former medical assistants, paramedics, and nurses who have accumulated these hours over their respective careers.
+Most PA schools require hands-on healthcare experience.
+Many prospective PA students are former medical assistants, paramedics, and nurses who have accumulated these hours over their careers.